awslabs/aws-lambda-redshift-loader/README.md

 # A Zero Administration AWS Lambda Based Amazon Redshift Database Loader

+### Please note that this function is now deprecated, and instead we recommend that you use the Auto COPY feature built into Redshift.
+Please see https://aws.amazon.com/blogs/big-data/simplify-data-ingestion-from-amazon-s3-to-amazon-redshift-using-auto-copy-preview/ for more information

 With this AWS Lambda function, it's never been easier to get file data into Amazon Redshift.
 You simply drop files into pre-configured locations on Amazon S3, and this function automatically loads into your Amazon Redshift clusters.